 ‘Often we remind ourselves that we are the heirs of nine centuries of Christian worship on this hallowed site.
 For all those long years… the praises of God and the prayers of His people have been ascending to the Throne of grace from this place.
 The very mental and spiritual atmosphere which you breathe as you step out of Hart Street into this Sanctuary has been gradually created by the worshippers of the past.
 And many times in recent days when visitors have come in to see the restored church they have confessed to having paused; they entered to view what the craftsmen had wrought but had to own their consciousness of its hallowed atmosphere.
 “Other men have laboured” and we, in the mercy of God have been given the privilege of “entering into their labours.”
 In the quiet and silence of this Sanctuary we can know that “we are compassed about with a great cloud of witnesses,” and that the past mingles with the present and can inspire us for whatever tasks the future has in store for us.’

-A recently published history of the church available to purchase.
+A published history of the church available to purchase from the church office.